StephaneSeyvoz/stephaneseyvoz.github.com/index.md

 ---
 layout: page
-title: Welcome to my developer page !
+title: Where is my Mind ?
-tagline: Supporting tagline
+tagline: A Mind contributor's blog
 ---
 {% include JB/setup %}

-## Welcome to my developer page !
+### Welcome to my developer page

-The aim of this page is to enable discussion around my contributions to the Mind toolchain, to talk about the mind compiler and mindEd editor internals, and the plugins I contribute to with the Mind4SE team.
+This blog is aimed to provide information, important or not, about the contributions I make to the Mind compiler and MindEd editor.
+Content will be added according to issues and solutions I meet and when any idea come... to my mind.

-## Post updates
+### Post updates

 <ul class="posts">
   {% for post in site.posts %}